ZM4G glow logo

 TS850 mods

 Over the years, I’ve made many friends through amateur radio, some for just a few seconds, some for hours.
-A few hardy souls still admit to knowing me after years of contact ...
+A few hardy souls have been my pals for years ...

 2006 ZL6QH mm team that won Oceania DX CW